Every Child Matters

 And so it was that Tracy Bone came to sacrifice her own needs with family and her personal desires and goals as an accomplished singer/songwriter to travel 26 hours by car to stand for freedom for everyone in the nation’s capital.

-Here in Ottawa, she began to connect with others who are standing for freedom and democracy in a country that continues to move towards authoritarianism with breathtaking ease and speed.
+In Ottawa, she began to connect with others who are standing for freedom and democracy in a country that continues to move towards authoritarianism with breathtaking ease and speed.

 Across Canada, those who have chosen not to get an experimental and demonstrably damaging injection are still banned from travel both within and outside of the country.